-Good review practices ensures that the evaluation and registration process is managed in a consistent and efficient manner, thereby decreasing the number of evaluation cycles necessary for approval and enhancing patients' timely access to important therapies.
-This guidance also clarifies the roles and responsibilities of the Authority in managing the evaluation process and identifies ways in which applicants may support an efficient and robust process.
+Good review practices ensure that the evaluation and registration process is managed in a consistent and efficient manner, thereby decreasing the number of evaluation cycles necessary for approval and enhancing patients' timely access to essential medicines and other therapeutic technologies.

 In general, this guidance document does not establish legally enforceable responsibilities.
-Instead, the guidance prescribes the Authority's current thinking on a topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
-Although guidelines do not legally bind TMDA, appropriate justification and supervisory concurrence is always placed before departure from the outlined procedures.
+Instead, the guidance prescribes the Authority's current thinking on the topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
+Albeit, these guidelines do not legally bind TMDA, appropriate justification and supervisory concurrence are always placed before departure from the outlined procedures.

-Good Review Practices (GRevP) also known as Good Review Management Principles and Practices (GRMPs) forms best regulatory practices in relation to the processes, format, content, and/or management of medicinal product evaluation and registration which have been developed based on the Authority's collective experience to provide consistency to the overall evaluation process of medicinal products.
+Good Review Practices form good regulatory practices in relation to the processes, format, content, and/or management of medicinal product evaluation and registration which have been developed based on the Authority's collective experience to provide consistency to the overall evaluation process.

-TMDA continues to work to improve management of applications for registration of medicinal products to meet challenging registration targets, while maintaining the highest standards for the evaluation of product quality, safety, and efficacy.
+TMDA continues to work to improve the management of applications for the registration of medicinal products to meet challenging registration targets while maintaining the highest standards of evaluation of product quality, safety, and efficacy.

 This document is envisioned as one building block in a set of tools and is sufficiently expandable to accommodate additional annexes or ancillary documents in the future.
-GRevP guideline will from time to time be updated as responses to changing regulatory environments, feedback from stakeholders or as ongoing efforts to improve and standardize internal processes across evaluation and registration processes, including quality systems implementation as well as innovations that becomes part of TMDA's review process for medicinal products marketing applications.
+GRevP guidelines will from time to time be updated as responses to changing regulatory environments, feedback from stakeholders accrue ongoing efforts will further be staged to improve and standardize internal processes across evaluation and registration processes, including quality systems implementation as well as innovations.

-Adam/M. Fimbo DIRECTOR GENERAL
+Adam M. Fimbo DIRECTOR GENERAL